On the stability of symmetric flows in a two-dimensional channel: The inviscid operator

-where $\lambda_2^N$ denotes the second eigenvalue of the radially symmetric Neumann-Laplacian in the unit ball in $\R^3$. \end{lemma} \begin{proof} The proof that $\kappa_1=0$ is trivial (the associated eigenfunction is the non-vanishing constant function).
-To prove the lower bound for $\kappa_2$ we first observe that
+where $\lambda_2^N$ denotes the second eigenvalue of the radially symmetric Neumann-Laplacian (i.e, the Laplacian reduced to the radially symmetric functions satisfying the Neumann condition.) in the unit ball in $\R^3$. \end{lemma} \begin{proof} The proof that $\kappa_1=0$ is trivial (the associated eigenfunction is the non-vanishing constant function).
+To prove the lower bound for $\kappa_2$ we first observe that, by the variational max-min characterization of the second eigenvalue,